-Cholestatic diseases overview
+Cholestatic Diseases overview

-Cholestatic disorders are caused by a buildup of bile acids in the liver due to bile duct dysfunction, which causes liver cell damage.
+Cholestatic Diseases are caused by a toxic buildup of bile acids in the liver due to bile duct dysfunction, which causes liver cell damage.
 The consequences of these disorders can be devastating and significantly impact a person's quality of life, including pruritus, dry skin, fatigue, pain, weight loss, and many others.
 Without treatment, the damage progresses through various stages, from fibrosis to cirrhosis, ultimately leading to liver failure and an increased risk of liver cancer.
-Liver transplants are often necessary for primary sclerosing cholangitis (PSC) and biliary atresia (BA), two forms of cholestatic disease with high unmet medical needs.
+Liver transplants are often necessary for primary sclerosing cholangitis ("PSC") and biliary atresia ("BA"), two forms of Cholestatic Diseases with high unmet medical needs.